MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-github.md

 ### Configure GitHub Enterprise Cloud

-1. **Find your organization's login name**
+1. **Find your organization's login name**.
 In GitHub, browse to your organization's page, and from the URL, make a note of your organization login name, you'll need it later.

     > [!NOTE]
     > The page will have a URL like `https://github.com/<your-organization>`.
 For example, if your organization's page is `https://github.com/sample-organization`, the organization's login name is *sample-organization*.

     ![Screenshot showing obtaining organization login name.](media/connect-github-org-login-name.png)

-1. **Create an OAuth App for Defender for Cloud Apps to connect your GitHub organization.**

-Repeat this step for each additional connected organization.
+1. **Create an OAuth App for Defender for Cloud Apps to connect your GitHub organization.** Repeat this step for each additional connected organization.

     > [!NOTE]
     > If you have [preview features](preview-features.md) and [app governance turned on](app-governance-get-started.md), use the **App governance** page instead of the **OAuth apps** page to perform this procedure.
     >

 1. Browse to **Settings** > **Developer settings**, select  **OAuth Apps**, and then select **Register an application**.
 Alternatively, if you have existing OAuth apps, select **New OAuth App**.